twitter/hogan.js/README.md

 Hogan.compile(text, {delimiters: '<% %>'});
 ```

-There are current four valid options.
+There are currently four valid options.

 asString: return the compiled template as a string.
 This feature is used
 by hulk to produce strings containing pre-compiled templates.